Salmon Gravlax

 Instructions

-2. Dredge the salmon in the salt, sugar mixture until the salmon is well coated.
+3. Dredge the salmon in the salt mixture until the salmon is well coated.
 Tap off the excess.

-3. Place the salmon in a tall sided container.
-Place a generous amount of fresh dill on top and bottom of the salmon.
+4. Place the salmon in a deep dish/container.
+Place a generous amount of fresh dill on top of the salmon.

-8. When the fish is cured, rinse it in water and pat it dry on a paper towel, washing off the excess saltiness.
-Store the fish in the refrigerator, well sealed.
+10. When the fish is cured, remove the dill, rinse the salmon with water and pat it dry on a paper towel.

 16 Comments